Coláiste Abbain is situated in the village of Adamstown in the heart of Co. Wexford. It is approximately 13 miles

 Leaving academic achievements aside, the college over the years has competed and taken part in several extra-curricular activities.
 Field sports such as hurling, football, camogie, soccer, girls' football are catered for.
 Whether on stage in a musical, All Ireland Slogadh or on the public speaking rostrum in TCD or UCD, pupils from Coláiste Abbain can mingle with the best.
 Our pupils are indoctrinated in the motto "reach for the stars", a motto which serves them well as future participants in a vibrant modern Ireland.

-The future looks bright as our new school came on stream in May 2016 and will be officially opened by Mr Richard Bruton, TD Minister for Education and Skills on the 26th May 2017, exactly 80 years since the inaugural opening.
+The future looks bright as our new school came on stream in May 2016 and was officially opened by Mr Richard Bruton, TD Minister for Education and Skills on the 26th May 2017, exactly 80 years since the inaugural opening.